ibdgc/idhub/docs/for-data-curators/manual-ingestion-guide.md

 # Manual Data Ingestion Guide

-This guide provides a step-by-step process for curators to manually prepare, validate, and load data into IDHub.
+This guide provides a step-by-step process for curators to manually prepare, validate, and load data into IDhub.
 This workflow is used for data that does not come from an automated source like the REDCap pipeline.

 The process involves two main services, which you can trigger via the GitHub Actions interface: